opena11y/fae/centos7-configuration.md

 ```
 $ (fae2env) python manage.py runserver  127.0.0.1:8000
 ```
-You should be able to open and browser and go to the 127.0.0.1:8000, or if you used the computers actual IP address IP:8000, andFAE 2.0 login screen should apprear.
+You should be able to open and browser and go to the 127.0.0.1:8000, or if you used the computers actual IP address IP:8000, and FAE 2.1 login screen should apprear.

 ## Configure `fae-util` service